Integrated Transistor Amplifier

 How to make an integrated transistor amplifier ?

-We are now in a position to illustrate how a complete transistor amplifier circuit including bias resistors can be formed on a silicon wafer using the masking and photolithographic processes, described earlier.
-The difference now is that the masking pattern must be layed out to include the appropriate interconnections as well.
-Appearing in figures is the complete IC layout of the transistor amplifier circuit shown in figure.
-The five circuit elements—one capacitor, three resistors, and one transistor—and all the interconnections are produced by the same masking, etching, and diffusion process-.
-In an actual IC the circuit elements would not appear in the tandem arrangement illustrated in figure.
-Rather the elements would be so spaced as to make optimum use of the available space and to reduce the length of the interconnections to the minimum possible.
+We have already learnt about the basics of integrated circuits, Monolithic IC manufacturing process and its fabrication.
+In this post we are going to illustrate how a complete transistor amplifier circuit including bias resistors can be formed on a silicon wafer using photolithographic process.
+In the process the masking pattern must be laid carefully to include additional interconnections as well.
+The figure above shows a schematic diagram of an integrated transistor amplifier.
+Below shown is its corresponding IC layout.
+The circuit has five components — one capacitor, three resistors, and one transistor.
+These components are interconnected and produced by the same masking, etching, and diffusion process.
+In an actual IC the circuit elements would not appear so close to each other, as shown below.
+Rather the elements would be so spaced as to make maximum use of the available space and to reduce the length of the interconnections as minimum as possible.
 The tandem arrangement is used here merely for convenience and clarification.
 The total area on the chip covered by this amplifier is a very small fraction of a square mm.

 which web site do i check equivalent number of a component.